FikriMilano/kotlin-fhir/README.md

    - Conversion to builder: Convert the object into a builder using `toBuilder()` function.
    - Conversion to resource: Build a new FHIR resource object using `build()` function
    - Verification: The reconstructed object from the builder is equal to the original object.
+4. Search parameter test:
+   - Loads the source `SearchParameter-*.json` files as ground truth.
+   - For each concrete resource across R4, R4B, and R5, uses JVM reflection to verify:
+     - Count: the companion object has exactly the right number of search param constants.
+     - Name: each constant's `paramName` matches the `code` from the JSON definition.
+     - Type: each constant's class matches the expected type (e.g., `"date"` to `DateSearchParam`).

 [^7]: There are several exceptions.
 The FHIR specification allows for some variability in data representation, which may lead to differences between the original and newly serialized JSON.
 For